The browser you are using is not supported. Please consider using a modern browser.

 Myth: Refugees and immigrants take American jobs.

-Fact: With nearly 7.7 million unfilled jobs nationwide and at a time of record-low unemployment, immigrants are essential to filling in the gaps in the American workforce.
+Fact: With more than 7 million unfilled jobs nationwide at a time of low unemployment, immigrants are essential to filling in the gaps in the American workforce.
 Immigrants are also more likely to contribute to job creation than displacement, with more than 55% of the country’s billion-dollar startups founded by immigrants.

 Myth: Refugees and immigrants don’t pay taxes and are a drain on our nation’s resources.

-Fact: Refugees and asylees contribute significantly to U.S. communities at the federal, state, and local level—both economically and culturally.
-Refugees and asylees contributed an estimated $581 billion in revenue to the U.S. economy from 2005 to 2019, and, in some cases, they pay into Social Security without reaping its benefits.
-Most importantly, they are our doctors and nurses, our well-known chefs, our favorite musicians, our overnight construction workers, our local shop owners, our neighbors, and so much more.
+Fact: Refugees and asylees contribute significantly to U.S. communities—both economically and culturally.
+Refugees and asylees contributed an estimated $581 billion in federal, state, and local tax revenue from 2005 to 2019, far outpacing government expenditures to support these populations.
+In some cases, they pay into Social Security without reaping its benefits.
+Most importantly, they are our doctors and nurses, our well-known chefs, our favorite musicians, our overnight construction workers, our local shop owners, our neighbors, and so much more— contributing to the vitality of American life.

 Myth: Immigrants and refugees are not authorized to work.